 Report on Part I, line 4, the worldwide consolidated net income (loss) per the income statement (or books and records, if applicable) of the corporation.

-In completing Schedule M-3, the corporation must use financial statement amounts from the financial statement type checked "Yes" on Part I, line 1, or from its books and records if Part I, line 1b is checked "No".
+In completing Schedule M-3, the corporation must use financial statement amounts from the financial statement type checked "Yes" on Part I, line 1, or from its books and records if Part I, line 1b is checked "No."

-If a corporation prepares financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on line 2.
+If a corporation prepares non-tax-basis financial statements, the amount on line 4 must equal the financial statement net income (loss) for the income statement period ending with or within the tax year as indicated on Part I, line 2.

-If the corporation prepares financial statements and the income statement period differs from the corporation's tax year, the income statement period indicated on line 2 applies for purposes of Part I, lines 4 through 8.
+If the corporation prepares non-tax-basis financial statements and the income statement period differs from the corporation's tax year, the income statement period indicated on Part I, line 2, applies for purposes of Part I, lines 4 through 8.

-If the corporation does not prepare financial statements, check "No" on Part I, line 1b, and enter the net income (loss) per the books and records of the U.S. corporation on Part I, line 4.
+If the corporation does not prepare non-tax-basis financial statements and has checked "No" on Part I, line 1b, enter the net income (loss) per the books and records of the U.S. corporation on Part I, line 4.

-Report on Part 1, lines 5a through 10, as instructed below, all adjustment amounts required to adjust worldwide net income (loss) reported on this Part I, line 4 (whether from financial statements or books and records), to net income (loss) of the corporation that must be reported on Part I, line 11.
+Report on Part I, lines 5a through 10, as instructed below, all adjustment amounts required to adjust worldwide net income (loss) reported on this Part I, line 4 (whether from financial statements or books and records), to net income (loss) of the corporation that must be reported on Part I, line 11.